Self-Bootstrapped Visual-Language Model for Knowledge Selection and Question Answering: Experiments

-\textbf{Effect of cycle training.} To evaluate the effectiveness of our cycle-training method, we compare the method with the strategy of independent training of two modules.
-We finetune the Answerer with the knowledge documents retrieved by DPR as the baseline.
-Independent training means that we train the Selector and the Answerer respectively.
-Initially, we train the Answerer module utilizing knowledge documents retrieved by DPR.
-Subsequently, employing the trained Answerer, we generate answers for each retrieved knowledge document, thereby generating pseudo-labels for the retrieved knowledge.
-We then proceed to train the Selector module supervised by these pseudo-labels.
-Finally, we conduct finetuning of the Answerer once more, incorporating new knowledge documents selected by the Selector.
-The results in Tab.~\ref{tab:ab_cycle} show that the model with cycle training outperforms the model with iterative refinement by 3.81\%.
+\paragraph{Effect of the self-bootstrap learning method.} To evaluate the effectiveness of our self-bootstrap learning method, we compare the method with the strategy of independent training of two modules.
+We finetune the Answerer with the knowledge documents retrieved by DPR as the \textbf{baseline}. \textbf{Independent training} means that we take two passes in answerer training and one pass for selector training on the entire dataset. \textbf{Cycle training} means that we train the answerer and selector on each batch data of the dataset simultaneously.
+The results in Tab.~\ref{tab:ab_cycle} show that the model with cycle training outperforms the model with independent training by 3.81\%.
 The VQA score of using independent training is even lower than the baseline.
 These results demonstrate that our cycle training method can effectively boost the Selector and Answerer each other, which makes the model find key knowledge documents and leverage the knowledge to answer questions.

-\textbf{Effect of different methods of pseudo-labeling.} In Tab.~\ref{tab:ab_label}, we compare the model performance with different methods of pseudo-labeling.
+\paragraph{Effect of different methods of pseudo-labeling.} In Tab.~\ref{tab:ab_label}, we compare the model performance with different methods of pseudo-labeling.
 When using the model predictions as guidance, the model has a VQA score of 62.31\%.
 When adding the weak supervision as the guidance, the model's VQA score increases from 62.31\% to 62.83\%.
 The results demonstrate that using weak supervision labels preserves potentially useful documents, aiding the Answerer in accurately answering questions.